CharaROMAndroid/rules-and-guidelines/README.md

 ## Git Rules

 * Repositories must be kept clean, organized, and readable.
-* Release branches must be named after the CharaROM codename version OR the Android version, for example:
+* Release branches must be named after the CharaROM codename version, except for the main manifest repository, for example:

-  * Android 16 → `16.0` or `hershey`
+  * Android 16 -> `hershey`
   * This naming is mandatory, except in the case below.
 * If existing hosted sources are incompatible, maintainers must create device-specific branches, e.g.:

-  * `16.0-dre` or `hershey-dre`
+  * `hershey-dre`
 * Additional branches for testing or backup are allowed.
 * Original commit authorship must be preserved.
-* Commit messages must be descriptive and meaningful:
-* Commits must clearly explain what and why, especially reverts.
+* Commit messages must be descriptive and meaningful, meaning commits must clearly explain what and why, especially reverts.
 * Rebasing and force-pushing are allowed only if they do not disrupt other maintainers.

   * Never force-push shared branches without consulting all users.